Skip to main content

 Using the model switcher

-2. Expand the model switcher and select a model with web search capabilities (indicated by the 🌐 icon).
+2. Expand the model switcher and select a web search model (indicated by the 🌐 icon).

 Select model